Last updated September 2018

 Next, read the manufacturers directions (of the pond liner) before adding water to the pond.

 Step 6: Add some plants to the exterior of the pond but leave them in their pots.
 For a dramatic look, place the plants below and above the water line.
-Water lily pots are suitable because they will remain floating on the water.
-Add some more floating plants into the water; this creates a very appealing effect.
+Water lily pots are suitable because they will remain floating in the water.
+Add some more floating plants into the water.
+This creates a very appealing effect.
 I find it relaxing to watch them slowly floating by in the water.

 Step 7: Add the fish in a plastic bag with air holes for about 20 minutes to acclimatize them to the new temperature.
-Then put the bag into the pond water.
-Leave the fish in the bag for another 20 minutes.
-Next open the bag and let the fish swim out on their own.
+(Put the bag into the pond water.
+Leave the fish in the bag for another 20 minutes.)
+Open the bag and let the fish swim out on their own.

 Enjoy your backyard pond for many years to come.